anuraghazra/anuraghazra.github.io/README.md

 *NOTE: if you want to change the [blog content](./content) or fix any typo you can do that from github's ui without cloning the repo locally*

-After cloning & setting up the local project you can push the changes to your github forke and make a pull request.
+After cloning & setting up the local project you can push the changes to your github fork and make a pull request.

 > You can also run the tests locally to see if everything works fine with